NurjahanJ/inflation-housing-prices/README.md

 ## Essential Question

-How has inflation impacted housing market in different U.S. cities over the past decade?
+How has inflation impacted housing prices in different U.S. cities over the past decade?

 ## Data Sources